Bayesian Inverse Problems with Heterogeneous Variance: Introduction

-Solution to an inverse problem in the presence of noise is usually analysed by taking the limit of the noise $\epsilon \to 0$.
-In a Bayesian approach, the solution is a probability distribution over a set of functions which depends on observed data, making it a random probability distribution over a set of functions. \cite{GhoshalVanDerVaart} proposed to study {\it contraction rate} of the posterior distribution which is defined as the smallest $\varepsilon = \varepsilon(\epsilon)$ such that for every $M \rightarrow \infty$,
+The solution to an inverse problem in the presence of noise is usually analysed by taking the limit of the noise $\epsilon \to 0$.
+In a Bayesian approach, the solution is a probability measure $\mathbb{P}(\mu \in \cdot \mid Y)$ over a set of functions $\mu$ which depends on observations $Y$, making it a random probability measure over a set of functions. \citet{ghosal_convergence_2000} proposed to study {\it contraction rate} of the posterior distribution which is defined as the smallest $\rate= \rate(\epsilon)$ such that for every $M \rightarrow \infty$,

-uniformly over the true solution $\mu_0$ in a relevant functional class (e.g. a Sobolev space).
+uniformly over the true solution $\mu_0$ in a relevant functional class (e.g. a Sobolev class).
+Here $\mathbb{P}_{\mu_0}$ is the true distribution of $Y$ data under model (\ref{f2model}) with $\mu=\mu_0$.